Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongConsumer is the Schema for the kongconsumers API
+KongConsumer is the Schema for the kongconsumers API.

 _Appears in:_
 - [KongConsumerList](#kongconsumerlist)